 Throughout the ESPP's 30 years' existence, our transfer agent has purchased for the Company shares of the Company's common stock on the open market at prevailing market prices each month for delivery to accounts of associates participating in the ESPP.
 On February 24, 2017, the closing sale price of Company common stock was \$71.95, as reported on the NASDAQ Global Select Market.
 The ESPP also permits the plan's agent to purchase the common stock for associate accounts directly from the Company.
-Any such direct purchase would be at prices equal to the average of the last reported sale prices as reported on the NASDAQ Global Select Market for the five previous trading days prior to the purchase.
+Any such direct purchase would be at prices equal to the average of the last reported sale prices as reported on the NASDAQ Global Select Market.
 This direct purchase alternative has never been used, and we expect to continue to provide shares under the Plan through open market purchases.